GrammaTech/sel/doc/tree-sitter-ast.md

 programmatic source code transformation and (light) static analysis.
 The ASTs contain all original source information so they are technically concrete syntax trees (CSTs) not ASTs although we will refer to them as ASTs throughout.
-Rather than abstracting the away concrete information in the ASTs (as is typically done to ease static analysis), SEL provides generic functions which enable the generic treatment of full CSTs.
+Rather than abstracting away concrete information in the ASTs (as is typically done to ease static analysis), SEL provides generic functions which enable the generic treatment of full CSTs.